A Flat Roof Drain – 15 years of performance

 The debris can accumulate in this drain basin and the water can still flow freely through the strainer.
 It is important that the strainer has large enough slots so smaller debris can get through.
 If the slots are too small, then small debris will end up clogging the strainer and water will be prevented to flow freely.

 There are conditions on a roof that is not practical to lower a drain as illustrated in the videos above.
 If that’s the case, then an alternative solution is to fabricate a large strainer that will fit around the drain.
-The design and configuration of a strainer are very important.
+The design and configuration of a strainer are critical.
 A strainer with small holes or slots will collect fine debris that will clog the strainer to quick and cause water to pool or back up.

 A strainer should allow small debris through and only keep back larger debris like twigs and objects that could get stuck in a drain and cause a blockage.